 - Damage to the exterior and interior concrete surfaces

 Causes for Poor Yard Drainage

 Lawn drainage problems are common during spring.
-Following are some of the causes for poor drainage:
+Following are some of the causes of poor drainage:

 - Wrong slope of the land where water travels to the lowest spot